 Despite these interesting features, all the published theoretical models describing EIBT are based on one dimensional approximations, neglecting the radial motion.
-This leads to very inaccurate predictions of the trap stability and operating domain, and restrict severely their flexibility, as finding reasonable working points requires lengthy and tedious experimental exploration.
+This leads to inaccurate predictions of the trap stability and operating domain, and restricts their flexibility, as finding reasonable working points requires lengthy and tedious experimental exploration.
 This may partly be explained by the lack of an analytical formula for the electrostatic potential inside these traps leading to the dilemma of choosing between a simplistic analytical model and a heavy numerical treatment unsuited to explore the huge space of parameters.
-Usual beam simulation codes fail to produce good results as the numerical inaccuracies at the ion turning points lead to energy non conservation reaching a few \unit{100}{eV} over a few tens of oscillations, which render the simulations useless.
-Here we solve completely the problem, using methods developed for radio-frequency quadrupole traps.
+Usual beam simulation codes fail to produce good results as the numerical inaccuracies at the ion turning points lead to energy non conservation reaching a few \unit{100} {eV} over a few tens of oscillations.
+Here we solve the problem, using methods developed for radio-frequency quadrupole traps.
 We show that the radial dynamic is ruled by a Hill's equation, a particular case of the Mathieu equation that describes quadrupole traps.
-This model yields very accurate predictions of the ions motion in the trap and of the stability region.
-We find Poincaré's sections corresponding to different stability areas and relate them to the observed beam dynamics.
+This model yields accurate predictions of the ions motion in the trap and of the stability region.